steveclarke/dotfiles/README.md

+# Beakr Labs Dotfiles
-# Doctor B. Honeydew's Dotfiles
+(Based on Doctor B. Honeydew's Dotfiles)

 This is a collection of my config files to help me get each of my computers quickly bootstrapped.
 It's a work in progress and is